 Lymphocytes are primarily involved in the body's immune response mechanism.
 This involves complex phenomena which end in the development of humoral and cellular immunity.

-Humoral immunity involves the production of antibodies (immunoglobulins), and is brought about by lymphocytes, which are called B-cells.
-B-cells are bone-marrow derived lymphocytes.
-After B-cells are stimulated by an antigen, they proliferate and transform into plasma cells, which produce specific antibodies.
+Humoral immunity involves the production of antibodies (immunoglobulins) and is brought about by lymphocytes called B-cells.
+B-cells are bone marrow derived lymphocytes.
+After an antigen stimulates B-cells, they proliferate and transform into plasma cells, which produce specific antibodies.

-Cellular immunity includes delayed hypersentivity reactions, graft rejection, graft-versus-host reactions, defense against intracellular organisms, production of cytokines, and probably defense against neoplasms.
-Cellular immunity is mediated by lymphocytes, which we called T-cells.
+Cellular immunity includes delayed hypersensitivity reactions, graft rejection, graft-versus-host reactions, defense against intracellular organisms, production of cytokines, and defense against neoplasms.
+Cellular immunity is mediated by lymphocytes called T-cells.
 T-cells are so named because they are dependent on the thymus for their production and development.
-The majority of T-cells are long-lived with an average lifespan of 4.4 years, but it is known that some survive for as long as 20 years or more.
+The majority of T-cells are long-lived, with an average lifespan of 4.4 years, but it is known that some survive for as long as 20 years or more.
 T-cells are capable of leaving and re-entering the circulation many times during their long life.
 T and B cells cannot be differentiated when viewing blood films.
 They are identified through the use of immunologic cell markers.